FORCES AT THE RAILWAY!

 The Isle of Wight can be reached in as little as 12 minutes!
 If you're located close to the south coast then a day trip is easily achievable...

 This resource could be completed as part of the following day trip:

 Chuffed to Bits! from £11.75pp

 Step back in time to the golden age of steam at Isle of Wight Steam Railway!
 A potted history of the Island's railways from Victorian times to the present day.

-Follow-up tasks could include: Class discussion of all the examples of forces they discovered at Isle of Wight Steam Railway; Completion of labelled diagrams, PowerPoint slides, or animations showing these examples; Finding other examples of where water becomes steam in the everyday world
+Follow-up tasks could include: Class discussion of all the examples of forces they discovered at Isle of Wight Steam Railway; Completion of labelled diagrams, PowerPoint slides, or animations showing these examples; Finding other examples of where forces are evident in the everyday world

-Students will be able to demonstrate an understanding of how familiar things (locomotives and trains) move and the key forces that are apparent at Isle of Wight Steam Railway.
-Students will be able to understand that trains go faster, slow down, change direction, and the effects friction and traction have on achieving this.
-They will be able to understand that both pushes and pulls are examples of forces.
+Students will be able to demonstrate an understanding of how familiar things (trains) move and the basic forces involved.
+They will be able to understand that trains go faster, slow down and change direction.
+Most students will be able to understand that both pushes and pulls are examples of forces.